Anchorsify/Anchorsify.github.io/_pages/Equipment.md

  - Cost: 150 Ryo

 ##### Flash Bomb
 Flash bombs are devices which, when ignited, produce brilliant flashes of light.
-Anyone who doesn't know to close their eyes when you throw one suffers a -4 visibility penalty for the next 10 IC.
-You can throw these up to STR/5 yards.
-Throwing one is a Speed 4 action.
+Anyone within Area 10 of the location they're thrown at suffers a -4 Visibility penalty for the next 10 IC.
+It is a Speed 4 action to throw one, and you can throw them up to STR/5 yards.

-You may also drop a flash bomb when dodging, in which case your dodge's Speed is increased by 4.
+You may also drop a flash bomb when dodging, in which case your dodge's Speed is increased by 4, and it is dropped at your feet, affecting everyone within Area 10 of you except yourself.
   -  Cost: 50 Ryo

 ##### Ninja Wire